-MOS 92R also is responsible for loading and securing supplies in an aircraft.
-Perhaps most importantly, this job tests and inspects parachutes, their extraction and release systems, and all the associated parts.
+Parachute riggers fabricate and assemble airdrop platforms, cushioning materials, rigging components, rig supplies, equipment, and vehicles for airdrops.
+They also are responsible for loading and securing supplies in aircraft.
+Perhaps most importantly, these soldiers test and inspect parachutes, their extraction and release systems, and all the associated parts.
 These tests are conducted before and after use and at regular intervals to ensure the equipment is always safe for any real-world uses.

 Once a parachute rigger is experienced, they will inspect airdrop equipment and conduct regular quality assurance inspections.
 They’ll also train lower grade soldiers on how to pack and repair parachutes and other airdrop equipment, and properly dispose of equipment that’s no longer safe for use or too old for future airdrops.

 The paygrade for parachute riggers, as of 2019, ranges from E-1 to E-4, the four lowest classifications for enlisted soldiers.
 Where soldiers fall on the E-3 and E-4 salary ranges is dependent upon experience.
 Specialist reach the high end of the pay range after six years of experience.
 Soldiers at these paygrades also can earn hazard pay that ranges from an additional $150 per month to $165 per month.
 Additionally, all enlisted soldiers receive an allowance of $368.29 per month for food and drink.